Crew

 Find Open Positions

-Climate Fellows get paid to gain the skills and experience needed to be successful in a clean energy career.
+Corpsmembers get paid to gain the skills and experience needed to be successful in a clean energy career.

 AmeriCorps is a federal agency connecting individuals and organizations through service and volunteering.
 AmeriCorps members serve directly with nonprofit organizations (like Conservation Corps Minnesota & Iowa) to tackle our nation’s most pressing challenges.
 Members join to give back to their communities while gaining a foundation of marketable skills for future careers.
-All Climate Fellows in the Minnesota Energy Climate Corps program are enrolled as AmeriCorps members, serving their community through environmental stewardship.
+All Corpsmembers in the Minnesota Energy Climate Corps program are enrolled as AmeriCorps members, serving their community through environmental stewardship.

 The Minnesota Energy Climate Corps is a new program of Conservation Corps Minnesota & Iowa in partnership with ServeMinnesota and AmeriCorps.